-FORUM PURPOSE /Objective Composition Functions Meeting Frequency Corporate Services Forum To ensure uniform norms and standards in terms of human capital management The composition shall be all Corporate Services Managers, Chief Financial Officer, Managers for Strategic Management and relevant at provincial and national line function departments and meetings shall be chaired by the Deputy City Manager Corporate Services for the district development of a Land Use Management scheme in accordance with the White Paper on Spatial Planning and Land Use Management Bill • Shall deal with issues of land use and land management in tribal areas in accordance with the Communal Land Rights Bill and Land Reform Processes • Shall coordinate the development of the Integrated Environmental Management Plan • Shall coordinate the development and implementation of the Local Economic Development Plans • Shall deal with the development of Housing Strategy and Targets shall deal with the development of institutional and human resource policies with accordance with the Municipal Systems Act • Shall deal with the development of by-laws • Shall deal with issues of training and capacity building for councilors, officials and ward committees • Shall deal with issues of co-ordinated administration between the District Municipality and Local Municipalities • Shall deal with matters of financial management • Shall deal with matters of good governance • Shall deal with matters of performance management system.
+FORUM PURPOSE /Objective Composition Functions Meeting Frequency Corporate Services Forum To ensure uniform norms and standards in terms of human capital management The composition shall be all Corporate Services Managers, Chief Financial Officer, Managers for Strategic Management and relevant at provincial and national line function departments and meetings shall be chaired by the Deputy City Manager Corporate Services for the district regulations • Shall coordinate the development of a Land Use Management scheme in accordance with the White Paper on Spatial Planning and Land Use Management Bill • Shall deal with issues of land use and land management in tribal areas in accordance with the Communal Land Rights Bill and Land Reform Processes • Shall coordinate the development of the Integrated Environmental Management Plan • Shall coordinate the development and implementation of the Local Economic Development Plans • Shall deal with the development of Housing Strategy and Targets shall deal with the development of institutional and human resource policies with accordance with the Municipal Systems Act • Shall deal with the development of by-laws • Shall deal with issues of training and capacity building for councilors, officials and ward committees • Shall deal with issues of co-ordinated administration between the District Municipality and Local Municipalities • Shall deal with matters of financial management • Shall deal with matters of good governance • Shall deal with matters of performance management system.
 The meeting shall be held quarterly provided that it is held one week before the Municipal Managers Forum.
-District Communications Forum To ensure effective communication and sharing of best practices in the district The District Communication and Public Relations Managers and Communication Managers of the district family of municipalities The District Communication Manager is the Chairperson of this forum Promote synergies through periodic and structured inter-department and inter-stakeholder communications efforts; and Seek opportunities to assist the district and district family of municipalities by extension, its The meeting shall be held quarterly provided that it is held one week before the Municipal Managers Forum.
+District Communications Forum To ensure effective communication and sharing of best practices in the district The District Communication and Public Relations Managers and Communication Managers of the district family of municipalities Promote synergies through periodic and structured inter-department and inter-stakeholder communications efforts; and Seek opportunities to The meeting shall be held quarterly provided that it is held one week before the Municipal Managers Forum.